Fall 2025 Edition

 • Please note: If you do not receive a confirmation email after submitting, your submission was not successful and you will need to resubmit.

-• If your abstract is not selected as one of the four (4) to represent your college, you will have the opportunity to switch your project to an in-person poster presentation or virtual presentation.
+• If your abstract is not selected as one of the four (4) to represent your college, your project will be switched to the second choice indicated in your submission form.

 • Proposals can be submitted as oral presentations or performances.